 In 2014, building off of what we learned in filming Playground, we wrote a curriculum to prevent sexual violence through teaching students about healthy relationships and sex trafficking.

-After continuous research and expanding our board of expert advisors, we dove deep into the issue of not just sexual violence but all forms of violence.
-It became clear that the root causes of all types of harm overlap, inspiring us to create the first curricula to address the interconnectedness of all forms of violence.
+Through ongoing research and the involvement of an expanded board of expert advisors, we delved deep into the issue of not just sexual violence, but all forms of violence.
+As we explored further, it became clear that the root causes of different types of harm overlap, inspiring us to create the first curricula that tackle the interconnectedness of all forms of violence.